International Islamic Trade Finance Corporation: Main shareholders

 The IDB holds majority shares while the remaining is owned by the member countries and the financial institutions.
 The inclusion of member countries as shareholders is necessary to ensure the international status of ITFC.

 ITFC headquarters

 ITFC headquarters is located in Jeddah, Saudi Arabia and is planning to expand geographically by opening new branches as deemed necessary.

 Recipient countries for ITFC Trade Finance

 All IDB Group OIC member countries are entitled to benefit from ITFC trade finance.
 The present membership of the Bank stands at fifty-six countries spreading over four continents, Africa, Asia, Europe and Latin America.
 In addition, the ITFC may consider non-member countries as eligible recipients in accordance with rules and terms to be approved by ITFC's Board of Directors.

 Goods, commodities and services eligible for financing by ITFC

-ITFC's trade finance operations cover goods, commodities and services, including raw materials, industrial intermediate goods, agricultural inputs, food items and all other goods of commodities eligible under Shariah.
+ITFC's trade finance operations cover goods, commodities and services, including raw materials, industrial intermediate goods, agricultural inputs, food items and all other goods of commodities eligible under Sharia.